aapokrki/prog_test_project/README.md

 ## Testing framework

-We use mocha and chai, so the tests are in the `test` folder and named `func.test.js`
+We use mocha and chai, so the tests are in the `test` folder and named in the style of `func.test.js`

 ## How to run